For pre-arranged, private WALKS see below.

 Public WALKS

 Museum of Oxford WEDNESDAY afternoon 90-minute walks, starting at 2pm.
-These will be
+Many different routes, led by five different guides. £15 per person.
+My ones are:

 +

-Watch out too for special Alice in Waterland walks in 2025, exclusive to Alice’s Shop.
+Watch out too for special Alice in Waterland walks in 2025, exclusive to Alice’s Shop, 83 St Aldate’s.

 Private Walks